 The Enigma machine was invented by a German engineer Arthur Scherbius shortly after WW1

 The Poles had broken Enigma in as early as 1932, but in 1939 with the prospect of war, the Poles decided to inform the British of their successes.
 Dilly Knox, one of the former British World War One Codebreakers, was convinced he could break the system and set up an Enigma Research Section, comprising himself and Tony Kendrick, later joined by Peter Twinn, Alan Turing and Gordon Welchman.
-They worked in the stable yard at Bletchley Park and that is where the first wartime Enigma messages were broken in January 1940.
+They worked in the stable yard at Bletchley Park and that is where the first wartime Enigma messages were broken by the British in January 1940.
 Enigma traffic continued to be broken routinely at Bletchley Park for the remainder of the war.